Eugenia Bone: Career

 Bone has written extensively about fungi and their role within nature, as well as within the health and mental health realms.
 Bone has published numerous books including Fantastic Fungi Community Cookbook (2021) which includes recipes by wild mushroom foragers, mycologists and chefs specializing in mushroom-based dishes.
 Many of the contributors were featured in the 2019 documentary film, Fantastic Fungi, by Louie Schwartzberg.

 Her book Microbia: A Journey into the Unseen World Around You (2018) covers various microorganisms including endophytic fungi in plants as well as other species that live in the human gut.
-Her book, Mycophilia: Revelations from the Weird World of Mushrooms (2013) has received positive reviews in the New York Times among other news media outlets.
+Her book, Mycophilia: Revelations from the Weird World of Mushrooms (2013) was reviewed in the New York Times and other publications.

-Bone has taught and lectured widely at the New York Botanical Gardens, the Denver Botanical Gardens, the New York Public Library, and the Reuben Museum, among other venues.
+Bone has taught and lectured at the New York Botanical Gardens, the Denver Botanical Gardens, the New York Public Library, and the Reuben Museum, among other venues.

 She is the former president of the New York Mycological Society.